richardroyal/simple-chrome-reload/README.md

 * Ctrl+0

-## Getting mouse coordinates of reload button on your monitor
+Getting mouse coordinates of reload button on your monitor.

 `xdotool getmouselocation`